larrydeck/oclc-api-bulk-updater/README.md

   * for the Identity Management example, this will be a list of `patron barcodes`, one barcode per line, in a file called, e.g., barcodes.txt

 ## Setup
+The script uses `pyjq`, which is a Python wrapper for `jq`, so `jq` has to be installed first.

-Install the dependencies that have to be imported:
+Install the Python dependencies that will be imported by the script:
 ```
 python3 -m pip install .
 ```